JWT

 OAuth 2 (and OpenID Connect) Token verification

-In the context of OAuth2 or protocols based on it, such as OpenID Connect, it is advisable to prioritize the use of the introspection endpoint.
+In the context of OAuth2 or protocols based on it, such as OpenID Connect, one token validation solution is the use of the introspection endpoint.
 The introspection endpoint serves as a dedicated mechanism for validating JWT tokens and provides an efficient way to check the token's validity and obtain essential token information.

 This approach offloads the token verification process from the relying party, allowing for centralized management and real-time monitoring of tokens on the authorization server side.
 The main advantage of centralizing the verification process is that makes the token invalidation almost immediate compared to a decentralized approach.